-The preparation of the Company's Condensed Consolidated Interim Financial Statements requires that certain estimates and judgements be made with respect to the reported amounts of revenue and expenses and the carrying value of assets and liabilities.
+The preparation of the Company's Consolidated Financial Statements requires that certain estimates and judgements be made with respect to the reported amounts of revenue and expenses and the carrying value of assets and liabilities.
 These estimates are based on historical experience and management's judgements based on information available as at the financial statement date, and, as a result, the estimates used by management involve uncertainty and may change as additional experience is acquired.
-As such, actual results may differ significantly from estimates made within the Condensed Consolidated Interim Financial Statements for the three and nine months ended September 30, 2024.
-Significant estimates made by the Company have most recently been set out in the Company's MD&A for the year ended December 31, 2023, and its consolidated financial statements and note disclosures for the year ended December 31, 2023, and within Note 2 of the Company's Condensed Consolidated Interim Financial Statements for the three and nine months and note disclosures for the year ended December 31, 2023, and within Note 2 of the Company's Condensed Consolidated Interim Financial Statements for the three and nine months and note disclosures for the year ended December 31, 2023, and within Note 2 of the Company's Condensed Consolidated Interim Financial Statements for the three and nine months and note disclosures for the year ended December 31, 2023, and within Note 2 of the Company's Condensed Consolidated Interim Financial Statements for the three and nine months and the company's Condensed Consolidated Interim Financial Statements for the three and nine months and note September 30, 2024.
+As such, actual results may differ significantly from estimates made within the Consolidated Financial Statements for the year ended December 31, 2024.